igneous-labs/sanctum-unstake-program/SPEC.md

 The main liquidity pool account.

-Each pool has an LP token mint, the amount that keeps track of the last known amount of incoming lamports, and specifies an authority that can set the type of fee to be applied on the unstake action.
+Each pool has an LP token mint, the value that keeps track of the last known amount of incoming lamports, and specifies an authority that can set the type of fee to be applied on unstake instruction.

 There is one-to-one relation between a pool account and its SOL reserves and a fee account (see Fee).